jlawtonSFX/o11yseramp/README.md

 # Week 1 - Gold Standard Demo
 Complete all items in [New SE First Week Checklist](https://signalfuse.atlassian.net/wiki/spaces/SE/pages/890667257/New+SE+First+Week+Checklist)

-Confirm manager has assigned you an account on our demo environment: [SF Demo](http://sfdemo.signalfx.com)
+Confirm your manager has assigned you an account on our demo environment: [SF Demo](http://sfdemo.signalfx.com)

 Meet your mentor assigned by your manager